The entire book appears at this link with chapters added after appearing online:

 “I am getting wasted,” Mac proclaims.
 “Incoming.
 Better take

 cover.”
 Tyger scurries along with the cats to the next room.

-Mac is armed with a chemical fire extinguisher and whoosh,
+Big Mac, armed with a chemical fire extinguisher, and whoosh,

 empties its contents across the room in a wide wet wild arc.